benedictjones/EiM_MaterialProxy/README.md

-# EiM_MaterialProxy
+# EiM Material Proxy
+This code consists of an EiM model that uses differential evolution.
-Public release of EiM model which integrates NGSpice with Python via PySpice.
+The material is replaced with a SPICE based model, produced by integrating NGSpice with Python via PySpice.
-This supports the paper **Co-design of algorithms and nanomaterials for use as Evolvable Processors**.
+This supports the paper:

+Title: Co-design of algorithms and nanomaterials for use as Evolvable Processors
+Authors: Benedict Jones, John Chouard, Bianca C.C.
+Branco, Eléonore G.B.
+Vissol-Gaudin, Christopher Pearson, Dagou A. Zeze, Michael C. Petty, Christopher Groves

 ## System Requirements